ProbedJS/work-pool/README.md

 **N.B** The main thread will never have tasks assigned to it unless `workerAffinity: 'main'` is explicitely set, in which case affinityStrength is implicitely `force`.

-## FAQ

-### Why doesn't addTask() return the task when called from a worker?

-It technically could.
-However, handling this correctly in a way that doesn't risk causing deadlocks is tricky, and no one has any immediate need for it.
-File an issue if you need this!